anydotcrypto/docs.any.sender/docs/client.md

 ```

 ### relay (tx: RelayTransaction)
-Informs the any.sender service to relay the provided transaction.
-The transaction is of the form //TODO:DOCS: link.
+Informs the any.sender service to relay the provided [transaction](./docs/relayTransaction.md).

 Returns a relay transaction signed by the receipt signer.
 The client library verifies that the provided signature matches the receipt signer provided in the constructor.